HumphreyBoaGart/grackle/README.md

 Password authentication over SSH is disabled by default, meaning ***you have to set up a valid public/private key pair to use the account before you switch, or you will be locked out!***

-#### Layered Admin Permissions
-Keep in mind that all Grackle commands are just **stacks of shell commands**, or **macros**.
-Some of these commands still require root/sudo to function. **If your admin user does not have sudo powers, it will only have "partial" admin access!** To fix this, you will have to edit your sudo config with `visudo` and add your user there as well at the bottom:
+Also do not forget to add your new admin user to the sudoers file with `visudo` or you will not be able to configure or even update your machine unless your datacenter gives you a browser terminal.
+Just run `visudo` and add your user there at the bottom:
 ```
 USERNAME    ALL=(ALL:ALL) ALL
 ```

+#### Layered Admin Permissions
-A detailed explanation of this layering is included in [bin/README.md](bin/README.md).
+Keep in mind that all Grackle commands are just **stacks of shell commands**, or **macros**.
+Some of these commands still require root/sudo to function. **If your admin user does not have sudo powers, it will only have "partial" admin access!** A detailed explanation of this layering is included in [bin/README.md](bin/README.md).

 #### On Pre-Existing Accounts
 If you are installing this on a fresh system like I told you to, root should be the only account on the system when you run the installer for the first time.
 All other users on a Grackle system should be created with `gruser` command *(unless you are manually adding system services)* or they may end up "missing" features. **There is no function to convert pre-existing accounts, nor will there be.** If you used a temporary sudo user to run the installer, just use `gruser` to create a new permanent account, and delete the temp.